Harpur Hill Primary School & Nursery

 Children learn about tolerance, thinking first about co-operation, sharing, being kind and generous to one another.
 One of our school aims, ‘diversity’, was chosen to ensure we go the extra mile to ensure our pupils (who are predominantly white British) not only tolerate difference, but actively celebrate diversity.

 Pupils learn about other faiths, values and cultures, celebrating festivals such as the Chinese New Year, Diwali, Christmas etc. through whole school assemblies, events and the RE curriculum.
-Pupils are provided with opportunities to reflect on their own and others’ spiritual beliefs; for example, Year 2 took part in a Hindu Workshop day as part of their ‘Around the World in 30 days’ topic (October 2018).
+Pupils are provided with opportunities to reflect on their own and others’ spiritual beliefs.